ter1sa/pc-rev-web/README.md

 1. npm install
 2. npm start

+Note: Need to clone/ download pc-rev-app and set up the SQL database (refer to pc-rev-app repo) for this to work

 ## Work Flow with Visualizations
 1. Click on the UPLOAD FILE button
 ![Upload File Button](workflow/button.png "Upload File Button")